 Andrew is a member of the Partnership for New York City Innovation Council.
-He is a Future Tense Fellow at the New America Foundation, an advisor to Data & Society, a research institute focused on social, cultural, and ethical issues arising from data-centric technological development, and a member of the Advisory Council of the Open Technology Fund.
+He supports New York Public Radio as a member of its Digital Task Force.
+He is a Future Tense Fellow at the New America Foundation; an advisor to Data & Society, a research institute focused on social, cultural, and ethical issues arising from data-centric technological development; and a member of the Advisory Council of the Open Technology Fund.
 From 2011-13, Andrew served on the board of Code for America.
 In 2014-15, Andrew was a senior fellow in cybersecurity and Internet governance at Columbia University's School of International and Public Affairs.

 In 2011-12, Andrew was a Lecturer in Law at Stanford Law School, teaching a course on "Freedom of Speech in a Digitally Interconnected World," and a non-resident fellow at Stanford Law's Center for Internet & Society and at Princeton's Center for Information Technology Policy.
 In 2011-2013, Andrew was a member of the Commission on Innovation of the U.S. Broadcasting Board of Governors.